Gray categories with duals and their diagrams: Functors of strict tricategories, natural transformations and modifications

-In terms of these definitions for 2-categories, the concepts of functors of strict tricategories, natural transformations and modifications can be formulated.
-We start with the definition of a strict tricategory following \cite{GPS} and \cite{gurski}.
 Note that in general there are some differences between the definition of tricategory in \cite{GPS} and `algebraic tricategory' in \cite{gurski}.
 However, for the strict tricategories considered in this paper these definitions coincide.

+It is important to note that a strict tricategory is \emph{not} a 3-category.
+In particular, $\mac G(C,D)$ is a bicategory for all objects $C,D$ and $\Box$ is a set of weak 2-functors.
+In this paper, the only cases of interest are where these bicategories are 2-categories, and there is the additional condition that the tricategories are either cubical or opcubical.